papir805/ElectroniCart-Sales-Analysis/README.md

 ## Sales Team ([SQL queries](./sql_queries/product_sales_volume_pct_changes.sql))
 * Increase promotions during May, June, and July to increase sales during historically slow months.
-* **Investigate why sales of *all* products consistently experience average drops in sales volume between 14% - 47% from September to October**, particularly for these three traditionally best selling items:
+* **Investigate why sales of *all* products consistently experience average drops in sales volume between 14% - 47% from September to October**, particularly for these three traditionally best-selling items:
     * ThinkPad Laptop (-47%)
     * Apple Airpod Headphones (-31%)
     * 27in 4k Gaming Monitor (-31%)
-* Collaborate with the loyalty team to identify why spending and AOV for loyalty customers has eclipsed non-loyalty customers since 2021.
+* Collaborate with the loyalty team to identify why spending and AOV for loyalty customers have eclipsed non-loyalty customers since 2021.

 ## Loyalty Team ([SQL queries](./sql_queries/loyalty_queries.sql))
-* Continue the loyalty program and expand its offerings to increase the number of participating users and AOV, especially given the switch from under- to over-performing in 2021.
+* Continue the loyalty program and expand its offerings to increase the number of participating users and AOV, especially given the switch from underperforming to overperforming in 2021.
     * **Average shipping times for non-loyalty customers (5.502 days) are nearly identical to those of loyalty customers (5.504 days)**.
 Consider partnering with shipping carriers to offer faster shipping methods for loyalty customers to incentivize new signups.
 * **Cut social media and affiliate marketing channel spending** for poor conversion rates, 1.06% and 1.53%, respectively, when successfully signing up new loyalty program members, **in favor of direct marketing (72.76% signup rate)**.

 ## Inventory Team
 * Start tracking reasons for customer returns and identify why certain products get returned more frequently.
 Fix those issues to minimize return rates for items with high AOV, like the Macbook Air Laptop and Thinkpad Laptop, or items with high return frequencies, like the Apple Airpods Headphones and 27in 4K Gaming Monitor.
-* **Phase out the sale of the Bose Soundsport Headphones** for severe underperformance.  **This item only sold 27 units totaling ~$3,000 in revenue over four years.**   Investigate reasons for their poor sales and select new product offerings that are more likely to perform well.
+* **Phase out the sale of the Bose Soundsport Headphones** for severe underperformance.  **This item only sold 27 units, totaling ~$3,000 in revenue over four years.**   Investigate reasons for their poor sales and select new product offerings that are more likely to perform well.

 # Technical Analysis
-The [Excel workbook](./data/electronicart_data_cleaned_final.xlsx) containing all pivot tables and graphs, as well as the [SQL queries](./sql_queries) used to perform additional calculations can be found in this repository.
+The [Excel workbook](./data/electronicart_data_cleaned_final.xlsx) containing all pivot tables and graphs, as well as the [SQL queries](./sql_queries) used to perform additional calculations are in this repository.